27 Habits to Develop the Growth Mindset in Your Life

 You will never make everyone happy, and there will always be those people who discredit your dreams or try to talk you out of achieving them.

-People will put you down along the way, but despite any comments that can lead to negative feelings and even self-doubt, the easy solution is to not listen.
+People will put you down along the way, but despite any comments that can lead to negative feelings and even self-doubt, the easy solution is not to listen.

 26. Choose Your Words Wisely

 If your words are negative, the results will follow suit.
-Listen to your thoughts and words and censor yourself by replacing any negatives with positives.
+Listen to your thoughts and words and censor yourself by replacing negatives with positives.

 27. Change the Culture

-How can you improve your interactions with your colleagues and your family to encourage a growth mindset culture?
+How can you improve your interactions with colleagues and family to encourage a growth mindset culture?
 If people around you also have this mindset, you will be much more likely to hold onto it.

 Final Thoughts on Habits to Develop the Growth Mindset